odh-labs/rhoai-roadshow-v2/site/docs/2-rag/README.md

 ---

----

-## ✅ Why Milvus Lite?

-This project uses **Milvus Lite** instead of a remote vector DB server for simplicity.
-It stores all data locally using SQLite, requiring **no external services or Docker** to run vector search.
-This makes it ideal for:

-- Demos and experimentation
-- Teaching RAG concepts
-- Running on laptops or edge devices

----

 ## 🏁 Next Steps

-See each script in order (`01-` through `06-`) and refer to the detailed `README.md` included with the pipeline for setup instructions, requirements, and expected outputs.
+See each script in order (`01-` through `06-`) and refer to the `Markdown` cells included in the Jupyter notebooks for instructions, a description of what is happening, requirements, and expected outputs.

-You can also swap out components (e.g. embedding model, LLM, or use FAISS instead of Milvus) to extend the architecture.

 ---